Keeping records

 • Your name and affiliation

-• What project the experiment is part of
+• What project is the experiment part of

 • Information on lot and batch numbers for used consumables (e.g. reagents and chemicals)